mweel1/usa_high_level/USA-Internet/index.md

 ## Domain Protection

-Safety of content will be paramount to the American Internet where a [content moderation service](./content-moderation/) will be used to moderate content.
+Safety of content will be paramount to the American Internet where a [content moderation service](./content-moderation/) will be used to moderate content based on national security risks.

 ## DNS Requirements